 Admission to study is terminated when:

-- a. the student confirms that he/she is withdrawing from the study programme - the student has completed the study programme and a diploma/transcript of grades has been issued
+- a. the student confirms that they are withdrawing from the study programme - b. the student has completed the study programme and a diploma or transcript of grades has been issued.

 Section 2-4.
 Loss of admission to study